ngocmai0912/automation-testing-demo-nopcom/README.md

 4. Allure report (with screenshots)
 5. Read data test with Excel file

-This demo framework is built by Ngoc Mai
+This demo framework is built by Ngoc Mai.
 Contact me for more information via ngocmai091299@gmail.com